-Now I have heard of people getting their faggots and mash posts deleted from Facebook because a section of society decided to turn the name of a dearly held meatball recipe into a homophobic slur.
-I’ll not be dissuaded, these are the unequivocal king and queen of the meatball world, none of your soft and gentle here, big strong iron rich flavours.
+Now I have heard of people getting their faggots and mash posts deleted from Facebook.
+Why?
+Because a section of society decided to turn the name of a dearly held meatball recipe into a homophobic slur.

-Yes folks if you don’t like offal you should probably move on, faggots get their magic from liver, heart, kidney even lights if you so wish and traditionally wrapped in caul fat or crepinette.
+Yes folks if you don’t like offal you should probably move on!
+Faggots get their magic from liver, heart, kidney and even lights if you so wish and traditionally wrapped in caul fat or crepinette.